abinit/abinit/doc/tutorial/spin.md

 ```

 We note that the occupations of the magnetic case are different for up and down spin channels, which
-means that the eigenvalues are shifted (which is in turn due to a shift of the exchange-correlation potential,
+means that the eigenvalues are shifted
-and therefore of the effective potential).
+(which is in turn due to a shift of the exchange-correlation potential and therefore of the effective potential).
-You can indeed have a look at the output file to compare spin-up and down eigenvalues:
+You can have a look at the output file to compare spin-up and down eigenvalues:

 ```
 (up channel:)